KSaryan/SF-Street-Cheat/README.md

 ```
 pip install -r requirements.txt
 ```
-Sign up to use the SendGrid API (https---
-Sign up to use the Twilio API (https---
+Sign up to use the SendGrid API (https://www.twilio.com/try-twilio) Sign up to use the Twilio API (https://app.sendgrid.com/signup)

 Save your API key in a file called <kbd>secrets.sh</kbd> using this format:
 ```